"A person who never made a mistake never tried anything new." -Albert Einstein

 A thorough comprehension of the English language includes speaking skills, listening skills, pronunciation, and reading and writing; by mastering these aspects, students acquire English proficiency.
 It is important to state that English teaching strategies that focus on increasing your knowledge and avoiding common mistakes take you one step closer to being bilingual.

-Whether you are a novice, an experienced learner or a teacher of English, it is critical to remember that a language cannot be mastered unless you dedicate yourself to a diverse education programme that features a wide variety of successful teaching techniques.
+Whether you are a novice or an experienced English learner, it is critical to remember that second language acquisition cannot be mastered unless you dedicate yourself to a diverse education programme that features a wide variety of successful teaching techniques for non native speakers.

 The primary goal of any ESL student should be to do their best and try to avoid mistakes; this continuous development will enrich your language skills and set you a path of success!